gboje0/quizApp/joourney.md

 # Release 2: Controlled Access via Manual Onboarding

-## Who This Is For
+## Personas

 - Public Sector partners.
-- Researchers who are early adopters, typically reached through marketing or direct engagement.
+- Researchers who are early adopters, typically reached through hubspot or direct engagement.

-## Customer-Oriented Description
+## Description

 In Release 2, customers can begin to access the APIs, but the experience is guided and manually managed.
 This is designed to support early users closely while ensuring appropriate vetting, approvals, and setup.

 Public Sector partners are supported through a dedicated SDF contact.
 This means they do not need to navigate the process alone; they can request access, receive guidance, and be supported through onboarding.

-Researchers discover the APIs through marketing or outreach activity.
-They complete a vetting process and then receive documentation and API keys manually, typically by email [1].
+Researchers discover the APIs through TRE access request for research or outreach activity.
+They complete a vetting process and then receive documentation and API keys manually, typically by email.

 ## Customer Experience

 ### Public Sector Partners

 - Customer contacts SDF or is engaged through an existing relationship.
-- Access request and approval are handled manually.
+- API access request and approval are handled manually.
 - Documentation and API keys are provided with support.
 - Customer receives guided onboarding and help with initial integration.

 ### Researchers

-- Customer discovers the APIs through marketing or outreach.
+- Customer discovers the APIs through TRE access request.
-- Customer completes vetting or approval steps.
+- Customer completes vetting or DAC process.
 - Documentation and API keys are provided manually by email.
 - Customer can begin exploring the data and testing analytical use cases.

 ## What This Enables for Customers

 Release 2 allows trusted early customers to start using the APIs with close support.
-Public Sector partners can begin integration with guidance, while Researchers can explore the data and validate early use cases [1].
+Public Sector partners can begin integration with guidance, while Researchers can explore the data and validate early use cases.

-## Customer Benefit
+## Benefit

 - High-touch onboarding.
 - Clear support route.